-Partners Interpreting provides a flexible suite of communication access solutions that include interpreter and captioning services nationwide both on-site and remotely.
-Partners Interpreting, which is owned and operated by national certified interpreters, makes communication clear and simple for organizations in healthcare, education, human services, as well as the corporate and government sectors.
+Partners Interpreting provides a flexible suite of communication access solutions that include sign language interpreting and captioning services nationwide both on-site and remotely.
+Partners Interpreting, which is owned and operated by nationally certified interpreters, makes communication clear and simple for organizations in healthcare, education, human services, as well as the corporate and government sectors.
 We provide people the language, power and opportunity to communicate.

 WHAT and WHY provide a Sign Language Interpreter?

 Sign language, specifically American Sign Language (ASL), in the United States of America provides Deaf and Hard of Hearing people with equal access to their surroundings.
 At any given time an individual’s surrounding has multiple environmental sounds, critical information being relayed and communication occurring with peers, coworkers and others in that environment.
 There are a lot for the Deaf and Hard of Hearing person to miss but the feeling that they are left out of can be reduced with an ASL Interpreter.
 This is not just a moral tugging of what is right and wrong in providing everyone with equal communication access; it is also a legal matter.